deckarep/golang-set/README.md

 Please see the unit test file for additional usage examples.
 The Python set documentation will also do a better job than I can of explaining how a set typically [works.](http://docs.python.org/2/library/sets.html)    Please keep in mind however that the Python set is a built-in type and supports additional features and syntax that make it awesome.
 This set for Go is nowhere near as comprehensive as the Python set also, ~~this set has not been battle-tested or used in production~~.
-Also, this set is not goroutine safe...you have been warned.
+Also, this set is not goroutine safe.
+The rationale for this is the same reasons that the built-in maps and slices are not thread-safe.
+Performance is favored over synchronization because this largely depends on your application requirements.
+If you need synchronization, perhaps use a channels for a high-level solution or use mutex and embedding for a more low-level solution.

 Examples but not exhaustive:

 ```go